Confused? Well don’t be. I’m here to tell you that it’s Simply simple when you know.

 One of the keys to a successful shoot, for commercial branding headshots, is to make it as engaging and relaxed as possible.
 These are not passport photos!

 Photographs of people in small groups can also work well and these can be edited to focus on each person individually.
 I also advocate encouraging people to leave their desks and move around the workplace, interacting with products or demonstrating your services for great lifestyle images; as well as injecting some personality into the shots.

-Whether you are selling a service or a physical product, the more that you can get your audience to engage with what you are offering the better – and getting your team involved is a great way to achieve this.
+Whether you are selling a service or a physical product, the more that you can get your audience to engage with what you are offering the better – and getting your team involved with their commercial headshot is a great way to achieve this.
 This is where we can elevate your ‘meet the team’ pictures to the lofty heights of ‘commercial branded headshots’.